Canop/JSON.prune/README.md

 function | Key and value are ommited (same as `JSON.stringify`) already written or too deep object (cycle prevention) | The `"-pruned-"` string array with too many elements | Truncation: `JSON.prune` applied to only the start of the array

+By specifiying a `replacer` or a `prunedString` in `JSON.prune` options, you can customize those prunings.

 The `replacer` function takes 3 arguments:
 * the value to replace